Minister of Education (Malaysia): Political significance

 Historically, the position of Minister of Education is considered a stepping stone for future Malaysian prime ministers.
 All Malaysian prime ministers to date have held this position in their career except the first and ninth prime minister, Tunku Abdul Rahman and Ismail Sabri Yaakob.

 List of ministers of education

-The following individuals have been appointed as Minister of Education, or any of its precedent titles:
+The following individuals have been appointed Minister of Education, or any of its precedent titles: